microsoft/xaml-designer-extensibility/documents/xaml-suggested-actions/xaml-designer-suggested-actions-extensibility-customization.md

         this.Actions.Add(new PropertyAction("Height"));

         this.BackgroundProperty = new PropertyAction("BorderBrush");
-        //IMPORTANT: If action is a direct child of ActionGroup, this call is required after creating of action to correctly prepare it. this.BackgroundProperty.SetActionProvider(this.ActionProvider);
+        //IMPORTANT: If action is a direct child of ActionGroup, this call is required after creation of the action to prepare it correctly. this.BackgroundProperty.SetActionProvider(this.ActionProvider);

         this.HelpLinkAction = new LinkAction("Help", () => { Process.Start("https:/github.com/microsoft/xaml-designer-extensibility"); });